Insperity, Inc. Corporate Governance Guidelines

-Directors shall not serve on more than five other boards of public companies.
-However, without specific approval from the Nominating and Corporate Governance Committee and the full Board, no Director should serve on more than three other boards of public companies and no Director who is also an executive officer of a public company should serve on more than two other boards of public companies.
-In determining whether to grant such approval, the Nominating and Corporate Governance Committee and full Board should conduct a reasonable inquiry and consider relevant factors to determine that, in light of the overall needs of the Board and the Company, such approval is necessary and desirable in order to secure such Director’s service on the Board and whether that Director has the ability to dedicate sufficient time, energy and attention to the performance of his or her duties to the Board and any committee appointments, taking into consideration the Director’s service on other public company board and other time commitments.
-The Nominating and Corporate Governance Committee and the full Board take into account the nature of and timing involved in a director’s service on other boards in evaluating the suitability of individual directors and making its recommendations to Company shareholders.
+Directors shall not serve on more than four other boards of public companies.
+However, without specific approval from the Nominating and Corporate Governance Committee and the full Board, no Director should serve on more than three other boards of public companies and no Director who is also an executive officer of a public company should serve on more than one other board of a public company.
+In addition, the charters for committees of the Board may have additional limitations for service on committees of other boards of public companies.
+In determining whether to grant such approval, the Nominating and Corporate Governance Committee and full Board should conduct a reasonable inquiry and consider relevant factors to determine that, in light of the overall needs of the Board and the Company, such approval is necessary and desirable in order to secure such Director’s service on the Board and whether that Director has the ability to dedicate sufficient time, energy and attention to the performance of his or her duties to the Board and any committee appointments, taking into consideration the Director’s service on other public company boards and other time commitments.
+The Nominating and Corporate Governance Committee and the full Board take into account the nature of and timing involved in a Director’s service on other boards in evaluating the suitability of individual directors and making its recommendations to Company stockholders.
 Service on boards and/or committees of other organizations should be consistent with Insperity’s conflict of interest policies.
-A Director shall provide advance notice to the Chairman of the Board or Chief Executive Officer of his or her acceptance of an invitation to serve on the board of directors (or similar governing body) of any other public company.
+A Director shall provide advance notice to the Chairman of the Board or Chief Executive Officer (or, in the case of the Chairman of the Board or Chief Executive Officer, to the Lead Independent Director or Chair of the Finance, Risk Management and Audit Committee) of his or her acceptance of an invitation to serve on the board of directors (or similar governing body) of any other public company.

-Directors shall be entitled to require that Insperity purchase reasonable liability insurance on their behalf and to accord them the benefits of indemnification and exculpation to the fullest extent permitted by applicable law and Insperity’s Certificate of Incorporation and the Amended and Restated Bylaws (the “Bylaws”).
+Directors shall be entitled to require that Insperity purchase reasonable liability insurance on their behalf and to accord them the benefits of indemnification and exculpation to the fullest extent permitted by applicable law and Insperity’s Amended and Restated Certificate of Incorporation and the Amended and Restated Bylaws (the “Bylaws”).

 II.
-Structure, Operation and Qualifications of the Board of Directors
+Structure and Operation of the Board and Qualifications of Directors

 The Bylaws provide that the Board of Directors shall consist of not less than three nor more than fifteen members, as established by resolution of the Board of Directors.
 The Board will periodically review the appropriate size of the Board.